Alamos Gold Files Technical Report for the Mulatos Property

-/EIN News/ -- TORONTO, March 27, 2023 (GLOBE NEWSWIRE) -- Alamos Gold Inc. (TSX:AGI; NYSE:AGI) (“Alamos” or the “Company”) today announced that it has filed a technical report for its Mulatos Property, located in Sonora, Mexico.
-The report was prepared in accordance with National Instrument 43-101 – Standards for Disclosure for Mineral Projects and is available under the Company’s profile on SEDAR at www.sedar.com and on the Alamos website at www.alamosgold.com.
+TORONTO, March 27, 2023 (GLOBE NEWSWIRE) -- Alamos Gold Inc. AGIAGI ("Alamos" or the "Company") today announced that it has filed a technical report for its Mulatos Property, located in Sonora, Mexico.
+The report was prepared in accordance with National Instrument 43-101 – Standards for Disclosure for Mineral Projects and is available under the Company's profile on SEDAR at www.sedar.com and on the Alamos website at www.alamosgold.com.

 About Alamos